 It is usually in times of crisis that one reaches for their spiritual grounding, as is true for me now.
 Because my life is so full of amazing people and meaningful work up until recently I have felt that I was aligned with the universe and on a good path.
-I had found a woman who was everything I wanted; beautiful, talented, artistic, vegan, tattooed, a healthy eater who is athletic, runs, plays roller derby, dances with fire, and so much more.
-The hard part was she lives in New Orleans, but I was preparing to move to be with her early in December.
-Meanwhile we spent countless hours on the phone and emailing and had visited each other several times.
+I had found a woman who was everything I wanted; beautiful, talented, artistic, vegan, tattooed, a healthy eater who is athletic, runs, plays roller derby and dances with fire.
+She lives in New Orleans, and I was preparing to move to be with her early in December.
+Meanwhile we spent countless hours on the phone and emailing, and had visited each other several times.

 Back in January as we were falling for each other over the wires I saw a shaman who did medicine work with Ayahuasca, a medicinal brew created from plants that grow in the Amazon rain forest.
 It is often referred to as the "spirit vine" because it is made partly from a vine that blocks the body's natural DMT inhibitors and lets the DMT from other plant sources have a psychoactive effect on our consciousness.
 On another level the brew puts one in touch with the spirit world and reveals to us buried parts of our personalities as well as otherworldly mysteries and visions.
 I was told to ask the brew a question in the ritual leading up to its ingestion, and because this new relationship seemed so special I asked how I should proceed.

 While the others I was with were struggling with their demons I "took to the medicine" in the words of the shaman.
 I received a download of jungle visions and heard the drumbeats of an ancient civilization mingling with the Gregorian chants drifting from the shamans stereo.
 I got an intensely strong good feeling about the relationship I was about to get into.
 But there was one warning, and that was "work on your honesty".